Introducing the PSAT 8/9 for students in grades 8 and 9

 For further information go https://collegereadiness.collegeboard.org/psat-8-9

 PSAT exam for students in grades 10 and 11

 Students in grades 10 and 11 may elect to take the preliminary SAT (PSAT) exam.
 GDQ will administer the exam on a set date each fall.
-For the 2017-2018 school year, the exam will be given on Wednesday, 11 October.
+The 2018-2019 test date is set for Wednesday 24 October.
 The exam will be taken at the GDQ high school building.

 The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is a program cosponsored by the College Board and the National Merit Scholarship Corporation (NMSC).
 It is a standardized test that provides firsthand practice for the SAT®.
 It also gives US students a chance to enter NMSC scholarship programs and gain access to college and career planning tools.

 The PSAT/NMSQT measures:

 - Writing skills

 The most common reasons for taking the PSAT/NMSQT are for students to

 - Receive feedback on strengths and weaknesses on skills necessary for college study.
 Students are then able to focus their preparation on those areas where additional study and practice would be beneficial.